-This article is going to provide a break-down of everything related to helping you get you Apple Developer Account.
+This article provides a break-down of everything related to helping you get your Apple Developer Account.
 This is a requirement to obtain your Custom Branded App under our Studio and Enterprise segments.

 All businesses that want to publish an iOS (Apple) app are required to enroll in the Apple Developer Program.
 To enroll in the Apple Developer Program, you will need to pay a $99 (USD) annual publisher fee charged by Apple.

 - Requirements to enroll in the Apple Developer Program

 - How to enroll in the Apple Developer Program

 Requirements to enroll in the Apple Developer Program

 You will need the following to be able to enroll in the Apple Developer Program:

 - An Apple device, such as an iPhone, iPad, or Mac computer to complete Apple’s two-factor authentication process.
 Apple requires two-factor authentication for all Apple IDs and requires Developer Account Holders to sign in to their Apple Developer account using two-factor authentication.
 Two-factor authentication is built directly into iOS, macOS, tvOS, watchOS, and Apple websites which all require an Apple device such as an iPhone, iPad, or iPod touch with iOS 9 and later, or a Mac with OS X El Capitan or later.
 See, Apple’s Support: Two-Factor Authentication to learn how to set up two-factor authentication on your Apple device.